Build Guide for PC Builds for Minecraft (Custom & Pre-built)

 Image: NVIDIA GeForce RTX 3090 Heavily Modded Minecraft Test Run.
 Source: DMIIITRIEV

-So the lesson to take home from these case studies is that Minecraft could require a Potato Graphics card such as the Intel UHD 610, all the way to GeForce RTX 3090.
+So the lesson to take home from these case studies is that Minecraft could require a Potato Graphics card, such as the Intel UHD 610, all the way to GeForce RTX 3090.
 And it all depends upon you.

 Does Minecraft Support Ray Tracing; Do You Need a GeForce RTX Card for Minecraft?

-Yes, Minecraft does support ray tracing if you have the version 1.16.200 or higher.
+Yes, Minecraft does support ray tracing if you have version 1.16.200 or higher.
 The Render Dragon Engine enables support for ray tracing and realistic lighting.

-Ray Tracing can only be supported if you have the right hardware.
-For NVIDIA that is GeForce RTX 2000 and GeForce RTX 3000 series GPUs.
+Ray Tracing can only be supported if you have the right hardware for NVIDIA, that is, GeForce RTX 2000 and GeForce RTX 3000 series GPUs.

-For AMD Ray Tracing is supported by the Radeon RX 6000 series GPUs.
+For AMD, Ray Tracing is supported by the Radeon RX 6000 series GPUs.

 Minecraft Ray Tracing

-Image: Ray Tracing enabled vs No Ray Tracing Source: NVIDIA
+Image: Ray Tracing enabled vs. No Ray Tracing Source: NVIDIA

 III.
 RAM Requirements for Minecraft PC Build

-According to the official requirements the Recommended RAM amount for a good Minecraft PC Build is 8 GB DDR4.
+According to the official requirements, the recommended RAM amount for a good Minecraft PC Build is 8 GB DDR4.

-While I certainly do not recommend anything lower than 4GB of RAM for your PC, 8 GB DDR4 RAM is more than sufficient to play the game solo or with a decent amount of players in the minecraft server.
+While I certainly do not recommend anything lower than 4GB of RAM for your PC, 8 GB DDR4 RAM is more than sufficient to play the game solo or with a decent amount of players in the Minecraft server.

-However, needing more than 8 GB DDR4 RAM for your gaming PC is reserved only for the enthusiasts.
+However, needing more than 8 GB DDR4 RAM for your gaming PC is reserved only for enthusiasts.

 Does Adding More RAM Improve Minecraft Performance?